Ghee (clarified butter)

 NOTE: if using fresh herbs, use 1/8 cup finely minced marjoram and 1Tbsp finely minced sage, but if using dried herbs, use just 1Tbsp of marjoram & 1tsp sage or 1/4tsp thyme.

+Turn off the heat and let this sauce sit covered until your grain is done cooking.
 Lastly, stir your lovely sauce into your lovely cooked grain, along with a 4oz drained can of sliced black olives.

 BTW, Fresh minced sweet marjoram tastes amazing as a fresh garnish on warm servings of this dish, as well as fresh minced garlic, IF you like raw garlic!